 Docklands News reported a ruling by the Privy Council in London that allows strata corporations to enforce by-laws that restrict short-term renting.

-Recognising the changes to a residence – and disparity between renting and holiday-making – the council arrived at their decision unanimously.
+Recognizing the changes to a residence – and the disparity between renting and holiday-making – the council arrived at their decision unanimously.

 Owner-occupiers and owners corporations in Melbourne are hopeful the ruling will illuminate the matter as they continue to appeal for the means to safeguard their homes and investments.

 Docklands News reported new data in March related to the rise of Airbnb listings in Melbourne.
 In the last two years, listings have seen a 186% percent increase in Melbourne city – with a 132% increase for Melbourne metro.